CTristan/lobotomy-corporation-mods/LobotomyCorporationMods.BadLuckProtectionForGifts/README.md

 #### Fixed

-- Bad Luck Protection for Gifts [1.0.1]
-    - Finishing work on a creature with no gifts caused an infinite loop.
+- Fixed infinite loop caused by finishing work on a creature with no gifts.

 ### [1.0] - 2020-10-09